-Grading - This will hopefully be a P/F Course (being voted on by Academic Affairs Committee).
-A pass is considered receiving at least 80 out of 100 points for the course.
+Grading - This is a P/F Course.
+A pass is considered as receiving at least 80 out of 100 points for the course, as well as submitting an attempt for all of the assignments (including at least half of the Tanka Poems).
 A passing grade in your Field Placement is also required in order to pass this course.